Skip to content

 If you have built a sample or application included with the nRF Connect SDK without modifying it, you can test it by following the steps in the Testing section of its nRF Connect SDK documentation page.
 If you have made changes to your application, the steps may not be accurate for your use case, but you can still use them for reference.

-To access the testing steps, open the nRF Connect SDK documentation page for the chosen application or sample:
+To access the testing steps, open the nRF Connect SDK documentation page for the chosen application or sample.
+To do this from the extension, complete the following steps:

-1. In the Welcome View, click on Create a new application button.
+1. In the Welcome View, click Browse samples.

 Follow the steps listed in the Testing section on the opened page.